umccr/workflows/change_documents/2022-06-08_bcbio-to-DRAGEN.md

 As with the germline variant calls we see a marked improvement in both sensitivity and specificity for DRAGEN calls over the existing bcbio ensemble calls.

 * [ ] @mhlunimelb Can you please add baseline results for SEQC-II (100%)?
+* [ ] @mhlunimelb Might have to redo the comparison within each chemistry (i.e., with the appropriate normal)

 ### Comparison of validation samples